markjoshwel/3yu/README.md

 - example on reading the types:

-  for addition, the left register can be one of the types `NSL` and the right register `NSE` and should be interpreted as the following:
+  for addition, the left register can be one of the types `NC` and the right register `NE` and should be interpreted as the following:

   - left hand `N` (numeric) can only be used with a right hand `N` numeric